 Text messaging and driving are a fatal mix.
-Texting, which includes messaging, is considered the most dangerous type of distracted driving because it combines visual, manual and cognitive distraction.
 Studies show that text messaging creates a crash risk 23 times worse than driving while not distracted.
 Sending or receiving a text takes a driver's eyes from the road for an average of 4.6 seconds.
 At 55 mph, that's like driving the length of an entire football field, blindfolded.